Data Breach Guidance

 ✅ Keep tabs on financial accounts by setting up alerts to notify you of any suspicious activity that might affect your credit score

-⚠️ If you are involved in a data breach, you will highly likely be subject to scam attempts.
-If you receive:
+If you are involved in a data breach, you will highly likely be subject to scam attempts.

-⚠️ Suspicious call - text the word CALL and the suspicious number to 7726
+Text the word CALL and suspicious number to 7726

 Should you be involved in fraud or cyber crime linked to an account suspected of a data breach: